explosion/weasel/docs/tutorial/workflow.md

 perform a "dry run" and see what would happen (without actually running the script).

-Since spaCy v3.4.2, `weasels run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirements.txt`, if there is one.
+`weasels run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirements.txt`, if there is one.
 If missing or conflicting dependencies are detected, a corresponding warning is displayed.
 If you'd like to disable the